CICE-Consortium/CICE/doc/source/cice_index.rst

 ==========================================

 This index defines many of the symbols used frequently in the CICE model code.
-Values appearing in this list are fixed or recommended; most namelist parameters are indicated ( :math:`E_\circ`) with their default values.
-For other namelist options, see Section :ref:`tabnamelist`.
+Namelist variables are partly included here but also documented elsewhere, see Section :ref:`tabnamelist`.
 All quantities in the code are expressed in MKS units (temperatures may take either Celsius or Kelvin units).